Ayaka Miyoshi

-Ayaka Miyoshi (三吉 彩花, Miyoshi Ayaka) is a Japanese actress, model, and former idol.
-She is represented by the talent agency Amuse Inc., and was a member of the agency's girl group Sakura Gakuin from 2010 to 2012.
+Ayaka Miyoshi (三吉 彩花, Miyoshi Ayaka) is a Japanese actress and model best known for starring in Dance With Me (2019) and as Rizuna An in Alice in Borderland (2020).
+She is represented by the talent agency Amuse Inc. and was a member of the agency's girl group Sakura Gakuin from 2010 to 2012.

 Career

 In October 2007, Miyoshi made her first appearance in a TV drama with Otoko no Kosodate.

 She began her modeling career in the first grade of elementary school.
 After passing the audition for Nico-petit, she appeared in the fashion magazine from July 2008 to June 2010.

 In April 2010, Miyoshi joined the Japanese idol group Sakura Gakuin.

 In August 2010, after participating in the Miss Seventeen 2010 audition for new models, Miyoshi became an exclusive model for the teen fashion magazine Seventeen.

 She left Sakura Gakuin with a graduation ceremony on March 25, 2012.

 In 2022, Miyoshi became Tiffany & Co.'s first brand ambassador for Japan.

 Miyoshi was cast as Ann Rizuna in the Netflix series Alice in Borderland.
 She played the lead role of Ran Tachibana in the 2023 film Knuckle Girl.

 In June 2024, Miyoshi was named as the official ambassador for the TikTok TOHO Film Festival 2024.

 On October 6, 2024, she was awarded Rising Star of the Year at the 2024 Asia Contents Awards & Global OTT Awards.